yash-bagadia/react-jss/README.md

 ### API

 React JSS has two overloads.
-If you're using ES5 or ES6, use this overload:
+If you are using ES5 or ES6, use this overload:

 ```js
 // ES5 and ES6